thornoar/smoothmanifold/documentation/main.typ

 - `arrow` --- the arrow to attach to the path.
 Note that the type is `tarrow`, not `arrowbar`;
 - `bar` --- the bar to attach to the path.
 Note that the type is `tbar`, not `arrowbar`.

-Apart from different types of the `arrow`/`bar` arguments, the `fitpath` function is identical to `draw` in type signature, and they can be used interchangeably.
-Moreover, there are overloaded versions of `fitpath`, where parameters are given default values (one of these versions is used in the example above):
+// Apart from different types of the `arrow`/`bar` arguments, the `fitpath` function is identical to `draw` in type signature, and they can be used interchangeably.
+There are overloaded versions of `fitpath`, where parameters are given default values (one of these versions is used in the example above):
 #bl[
   #show: columns.with(2, gutter: 0pt)
   ```